MegaLOD-project/arrowheads/ves/readme.md

 # Arrowhead Project - Vocabulary Encondig Schemes
 These Vocabulary Encoding Schemes are to be used with the metadata schemes of the arrowhead project.
 THe following table presents the VES.
+URI: http://purl.org/ah/ves/

 | VES                    | URI                          | Values                                      |
 |------------------------|------------------------------|---------------------------------------------|